 You’ve always had a backup option of retreating behind a sandbag or a wall during other games.
 Well, not in Battlefield: Bad Company.
 Everything is easily torn down and nowhere is safe.

 Not only is Bad Company the first story-based game in the Battlefield series, but it’s also the first one to use the Frostbite engine.
 That’s not even the best part!
-Thanks to the mechanics of the new engine development, you can now destroy around 90% of the environment, including vegetation, buildings, vehicles, and other players.
+Thanks to the new engine development, you can destroy around 90% of the environment, including vegetation, buildings, vehicles, and other players.

 Battlefield Heroes (2009)